Get Medical Marijuana Legally to treat ADHD, Anxiety, Pain Management, Chronic Pain

 Medical Cannabis has been legal since 2001, and since October 17th, 2018, recreational cannabis is now available for Canadians.

-Even with recreational cannabis being legalized, there are still numerous benefits to being prescribed medical cannabis through a healthcare practitioner, as opposed to self-medicating with recreationally purchased cannabis.
+Even with recreational cannabis being legalized, there are still numerous benefits to being prescribed medical cannabis through a healthcare practitioner and getting your medical marijuana license in Ontario, as opposed to self-medicating with recreationally purchased cannabis.

 In this post, we outline 5 reasons why you’ll still want a medical marijuana prescription, and the care and support that comes along with being a medical cannabis patient through a cannabis clinic.